scottbrown/tinfoil/README.md

 * [X-Frame-Options](http://tools.ietf.org/html/draft-ietf-websec-x-frame-options-01)
 * [Content-Security-Policy](http://www.w3.org/TR/CSP/)

 Not all of these headers are required at all times, so you should use your best judgement when you see something is missing on your Web server.

-You can scan a single server on the command line, or you can scan multiple servers using a configuration file.
-In this configuration file you can also specify which secure headers you want to watch for or ignore.
+Best of all, you can selectively ignore the headers that you do not yet support.

 ## Installation